 A disability is defined by the Federal Government as "a physical or mental impairment that substantially limits one or more major life activities of such an individual."
 (42 U.S.C. § 12102).
-People with disabilities, which include but are not limited to physical, sensory, or mental health disabilities, often require special housing accommodations. on the prevalence of certain disability types including hearing difficulty, vision difficulty, cognitive difficulty, ambulatory difficulty, self-care difficulty, and independent living difficulty.
+People with disabilities, which include but are not limited to physical, sensory, or mental health disabilities, often require special housing accommodations.
+The US Census Bureau collects data on the prevalence of certain dDisability types include hearing difficulty, vision difficulty, cognitive difficulty, ambulatory difficulty, self-care difficulty, and independent living difficulty.
 This data may not capture other psychiatric disabilities or conditions like schizophrenia, bipolar disorder, or post traumatic stress, all of which can severely impact a person's ability to find and maintain housing.
 Based on the data collected by the Census Bureau, approximately 10% or 395,513 people in Los Angeles have a disability and live in a non-institutional setting.
-The largest numbers of persons with disabilities are adults aged 18-64 (192,460); however the percentage of seniors with disabilities (37%) is far greater than the percentage of non-senior adults with disabilities (7%).
+The largest numbers of persons with disabilities are adults aged 18 - 64 (192,460); however the percentage of seniors with disabilities (37%) is far greater than the percentage of non-senior adults with disabilities (7%).